fadiTill/fadiTill.github.io/_posts/2020-11-19-asynchronous_fetch_execute_cycle_explained.markdown

         console.log('e');

 **The Flow**

-1) in this example  the server will render 'a' first because it read in order from top to bottom
+1) in this example  the server will render 'a' first because it read in order from top to bottom.
-2)  them it will trigger fetch but  the promise will take some times
+2)  them it will trigger fetch but  the promise will take some times ,
-3)  so it will  continue his course and render 'e'
+3)  so it will  continue his course and render 'e ',
-4) then when the data is fetched continue his course to b and finally c.
+4) then when the data is fetched continue his course to 'b' and finally 'c'.

 Fetch is a powerful tool that simplifies AJAX requests.